learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What do you understand by ViewState and SessionState?
+## Q 18.6.
+What do you understand by ViewState and SessionState?

 **1. Session State**: